23 FAQs people ask about employment tribunals

 The Tribunal's decision is usually announced at the end of the case, or a few days later.
 Both sides are sent a written version, giving the reasons.
 If you do not like the decision you may be able to appeal to the Employment Appeals Tribunal.

 It makes sense to settle out of court if you can do so on reasonable terms.
 But you should certainly consider fighting if:

-From 6 May 2014 it will be mandatory for all cases to go through Early Conciliation with Acas, before they can proceed to a tribunal (see 2).
+It is mandatory for all cases to go through Early Conciliation with Acas, before they can proceed to a tribunal.

 Take legal advice.